-There are two types of hemorrhoids, internal and external.
-Internal hemorrhoids develop within the anus; external hemorrhoids develop outside of the anus.
-Hemorrhoids are also called piles.
+Hemorrhoids can either be internal or external.
+Internal hemorrhoids develop within the anus or rectum.
+External hemorrhoids develop outside of the anus.
+Hemorrhoids are also known as piles.

-Of the two forms of hemorrhoids, external hemorrhoids are the most common and the most troublesome.
-Hemorrhoids cause pain, severe itching, and difficulty sitting.
-The good news is that they are treatable.
+External hemorrhoids are the most common and most troublesome.
+Hemorrhoids may cause pain, severe itching, and difficulty sitting.
+Fortunately, they’re treatable.

 - straining during a bowel movement